POP303U/nvim-ide/README.md

 **Easy to use neovim-config tailored to vscode users looking to migrate to Neovim**

 This setup is still in early development, bugs and breaking changes may occur!
+Important update: this config switched to using lazy as the package manager!

 ## Setup